MicrosoftDocs/msftdynamicsgpdocs/README.md

-﻿## Microsoft Open Source Code of Conduct
+## Microsoft Open Source Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # msftdynamicsgpdocs

 Welcome to the repository for documentation and guides for Microsoft Dynamics GP!
-The content is available as markdown files (.md), where each file represents an article in the help that publishes to [https://docs.microsoft.com/en-us/dynamics-gp/](https://docs.microsoft.com/en-us/dynamics-gp/).
+The content is available as markdown files (.md), where each file represents an article in the help that publishes to [Dynamics GP documentation](https://docs.microsoft.com//dynamics-gp/).
 This repo also provides a way for you to actively contribute to the Dynamics GP content, and we welcome your contributions.

 The *live* branch has been updated for the latest release of Dynamics GP with most recent tax updates.